Marketing Courses

 This course will focus on exposing PhD students to academic research related to understanding how and why people consider, choose, use, and evaluate goods and services.
 Offered spring semester, every other year.

 This course covers multiple approaches to quantitative analysis of marketing data.
 Modeling skills are developed through analysis of actual data and examination of published applications.
-Analysis approaches include both dependence models, such as multiple regression and MANOVA, and interdependence models, such as factor analysis.
-Offered fall semester.
+Analysis approaches include assessments of reliability and validity, multiple regression, ANOVA, PLS, and structural equation modeling.

 This course offers faculty a chance to present contemporary research and practice topics of interest to marketing students.